hongpham/Workshop-Protect-your-IoT-fleet/Module 3: Detect a compromised device using cloud-side metrics/README.md

 In Module 2, you learned how to set up automation to audit devices configuration and implement mitigation actions.
 With additional security requirements from your IT organization, you need to have a solution in place to detect unusual behaviors of IoT devices, which can indicate that devices are compromised and participate in bad activities (for example, participate in a DDoS attack).
 You also need to find a solution to quickly response to this changes in device's behaviors.
 Becuase these IoT devices are used to send temperature telemetry, you identify one behavior indicates that a device is compromised: sending very large message compared to the regular message, which only has temperature telemetry.

-This module will walk you through neccessary steps to build solutions for requirements above by following these steps.
+This module will walk you through neccessary steps to use metrics collected by AWS IoT (cloud-side metrics) to detect a compromised devices.

 1. [Define unusual behaviors of your devices](#1-define-unusual-behaviors-of-your-devices)
 2. [Respond to a violation](#2-respond-to-a-violation)